-Laleham Gap School recognises and is committed to its responsibility to work within the KSCMP multi-agency safeguarding arrangements.
-The leadership team and DSL will work to establish strong and co-operative local relationships with professionals in other agencies in line with statutory guidance.

-Laleham Gap School recognises the importance of multi-agency working and is committed to working alongside partner agencies to provide a coordinated response to promote children's welfare and protect them from harm.
+- St. Peter-in-Thanet recognises and is committed to its responsibility to work within the KSCMP multi-agency safeguarding arrangements.
+The leadership team and DSL will work to establish strong and co-operative local relationships with professionals in other agencies in line with statutory guidance. - St. Peter-in-Thanet recognises the importance of multi-agency working and is committed to working alongside partner agencies to provide a coordinated response to promote children's welfare and protect them from harm.
 This includes contributing to KSCMP processes as required.
 Such as, participation in relevant safeguarding multi-agency plans and meetings, including Child Protection Conferences, Core Groups, Strategy Meetings, Child in Need meetings or other early help multi-agency meetings.